 The B.C.
 Government is committed to developing new laws, standards, and policies to better support people with disabilities to live with dignity and to meaningfully participate in their communities.
 Accessibility legislation would empower government, persons with disabilities, and the broader community to work together to identify, remove, and prevent barriers.

-- Sending your comments by email or telephone;
+- Sending their comments by email or telephone;

-- Attending an in-person session in one of ten locations;
+- Attending an in-person session in one of 10 locations;

-Organizations, self-advocates and advocates can also make formal submissions that will be posted to this site.
+Organizations, self-advocates and advocates were also invited to make formal submissions .